 The mountains in winter bring a world of new and exciting challenges.
 If you have dreams of big days in winter but feel that you need to work on a particular skill, or set of skills to help you feel safer and more confident, then you are in the right place.
 Maybe you’re an experienced hill walker who wants to learn how to use crampons and an ice axe for the first time?
 Or, maybe you are an experienced mountaineer looking for a new challenge, or simply for some advice?
 Our winter mountaineering courses may be just what you’re looking for.

 * If your booking coincides with unsuitable conditions we will offer an alternative date or a refund if re-booking is not possible.

-Our Winter Mountaineering courses in Scotland are geared towards confident winter walkers.
+Our Advanced Winter Mountaineering course is geared towards confident summer and winter hillwalkers and scramblers.
 If you are looking to develop your existing mountaineering skills and take on bigger and more challenging objectives then this course is for you.

 Some previous summer hill walking experience is essential.
 Our Winter Mountaineering courses are geared towards adventurous hill walkers and scramblers.
 However, we strive to offer flexible, tailored instruction specific to your goals.

 Both of our Winter Mountaineering courses work well on a 1:1 or 1:2 basis (instructor to participant), although up to 4 people can participate.
 Both can be booked from one to three days in duration.

 *Our pricing structure is based on a 1:1 ratio, with an additional fee of £20 per person for any extra participants: £180 for one day, £170 per day for two days, or £160 per day for three days.
 For more details, please see our pricing structure.

 Use the enquiry form on this page and we’ll get back to you with all of the details.
 We require a 30% deposit to secure bookings.
 If you would like any more information or have a specific question, please send us a message and we’ll be in touch.